 With more than 4,200 acres of groomed runs, chutes, and alpine bowls, there’s no question why Lake Louise is one of the top Canadian ski resorts.
 If the four mountain faces of skiable terrain weren’t enough, the stunning alpine views surely seal the deal.

 Lake Louise Ski Resort is the largest in the Canadian Rockies and is a perfect destination for skiers and snowboarders of all ages and abilities.
 The resort boasts a sightseeing gondola for a sky-high tour of Banff National Park and its infamous glaciers.
 For even more thrilling vantage points, you can trade your skis for snowshoes and experience a walking tour unlike any other.

 With shipping service available to and from all of these top Canadian ski resorts, you can travel bag-free to your winter paradise on every trip.
-Learn more about shipping ahead, get a FREE quote, or start shipping today!
+Learn more about shipping ahead on a ski trip to Canada, get a FREE quote, or start shipping today!